Tannhäuser

 GAW, Metropolitan Opera Historic Broadcast Soria Series MET

-Walhall, Gebhardt, Arkadia, Myto, OOA, TOL, Pristine
+Walhall, Gebhardt, Arkadia, Myto, IP, OOA, TOL, Pristine

 Technical Specifications